GreaterGoodest/blog.dev.repo/content/post/elf_science_p1.md

 - **-g** to enable symbols
 - **-no-pie** to disable position independence

-Disabling position independence will greatly simplify the following steps (Handling [PIE](https://access.redhat.com/blogs/766093/posts/1975793) may be the subject of a later post).
+Disabling position independence will simplify the following steps (We may handle [PIE](https://access.redhat.com/blogs/766093/posts/1975793) in a later post).

 ------